 As a singer, conductor the Canadian musician has shown a profound commitment to the music of our time and has given the world première performances of over 85 new creations.
 Hannigan has collaborated extensively with composers including Boulez, Zorn, Dutilleux, Ligeti, Stockhausen, Sciarrino, Barry, Dusapin, Dean, Benjamin and Abrahamsen.

-Barbara Hannigan’s 2019/20 season marks the beginning of her Principal Guest Conductor role at Gothenburg Symphony.
+Barbara Hannigan’s 2019/2020 season marks the beginning of her Principal Guest conductor role at Gothenburg Symphony.
 She also has engagements with London Symphony Orchestra, Toronto Symphony Orchestra, Swedish Radio Symphony Orchestra, Münchner Philharmoniker, Danish National Symphony Orchestra and the Cleveland Orchestra, and will be artist in residence at Orchestre Philharmonique de Radio France.
-Hannigan will première the role of Gerda in Bayerische Staatsoper’s production of Hans Abrahamsen’s TheSnow Queen and will reprise the role of Lulu at Hamburgische Staatsoper.
+Hannigan will première the role of Gerda in Bayerische Staatsoper’s production of Hans Abrahamsen’s TheSnow Queen.
 She also continues her acclaimed work with Equilibrium Young Artists mentoring initiative, which she launched in 2017.

 Hannigan’s first album as both singer and conductor, Crazy Girl Crazy (2017), won the 2018 Grammy Award for Best Classical Solo Vocal album.
 Other recent albums include Vienna: fin de siècle, andSatie’s Socrate, both with pianist Reinbert de Leeuw.In 2020 she will release her next anticipated album on Alpha Classics.
 April 2020 will see Hannigan awarded the prestigious Léonie Sonning Music Prize.